crate/crate-python/docs/by-example/sqlalchemy/crud.rst

 SQLAlchemy: Create, retrieve, update, and delete
 ================================================

-This section of the documentation, related to CrateDB's SQLAlchemy integration, focuses on showing specific details when querying, inserting, updating, and deleting records.
+This section of the documentation shows how to query, insert, update and delete data using CrateDB's SQLAlchemy integration, it includes common scenarios like:

+- Filtering records
+- Limiting result sets
-It exercises filtering and limiting, inserting and updating with default values, and updating complex data types with nested Python dictionaries.
+- Inserts and updates with default values
+- Updating complex data types with nested dictionaries

 .. rubric:: Table of Contents